-Must-try creamy chicken pasta and vegetables.
-All you need for a silky pasta sauce is milk, parmesan, and pasta cooking water — no heavy cream necessary!
-Add some sun-dried tomatoes, artichokes, and spinach, and you have a delicious 15-minute pasta dinner.
+Did you know that you can make a decadent, crave-worthy creamy chicken pasta without heavy cream?
+All you need is milk, parmesan, and the pasta’s cooking water!
+Up the flavor with sun-dried tomatoes, artichokes, and spinach and you have a delicious 15-minute pasta dinner.

-This 15-Minute pan of penne chicken pasta is one of my go-to recipes whenever I crave a little comfort food.
+This easy chicken pasta is one of my go-to recipes whenever I crave a little comfort food.
+It feels like a restaurant-fancy meal with such little effort!

 Table of Contents